dmweis/dmweis.github.io/_drafts/Masters.md

 ##### Hoppers original gait generator

-The orignal gait generator on hopper is using a staticly defined tripod gait.
+The orignal gait generator on Hopper is using a staticly defined tripod gait.
 Tripod gait works by always lifting 3 legs.
 Front and rear on one side and middle on the other side.
 This way the robot always maintain's tripod stability.
 That means 3 feet are always on the ground and center of mass of the robot is inside of the triangle created by the contact points with ground.
 This makes this gait "Statically stable".
 As a result you can stop the movemnt in any stage and the robot will stay stable.
 This is contrary to dynamically stable gaits which are relying on effectively falling into a step.
 Dynamically stable gaits are usually used by bipedal or quadrupedal robots.

-The gair generation procedure for hopper can be described in few steps.
+The gair generation procedure for Hopper can be described in few steps.

 1. select feet combination for moving
 1. calculate desired position by estimating traveled distance based on desired speed